WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-20-Diary-testing-an-AI-based-product.markdown

 technology works_" is used as a reason and often leads a tester to abandon a use case.
 The truth is frequently more complicated than that, and very often the use case, or at least the undesirable behavior, can be addressed by looking at technology alternatives.
-Sometimes as a tester we should persist our investigation to help the team understand what is really happening.
+As a tester, we should persist our investigation to help the team understand what is really happening.

 About input data